Understanding the difference between a secured credit card and an unsecured credit card is the first step in choosing the right one for your business.

 While most people will want to obtain an unsecured card, a secured card should most often be considered only if you have zero credit history or your credit score is too low for an unsecured card.

-When choosing between the two types of cards, the business owner should consider the current marketplace and potential issues they could face, said Matthew Dailly, managing director of Tiger Financial.
+When choosing between the two types of cards, the business owner should consider the current marketplace and potential issues they could face, said David Baddely, Director of Scottish Trust Deed.
 "Having a secured credit card could really help to protect them if something comes along which stops their income – COVID-19 being the perfect example."